-Provide compiler switches or other tools to check the size and bounds of arrays and their extents that are statically determinable.
+Providing compiler switches or other tools to check the size and bounds of arrays and their extents that are statically determinable.

 Providing whole array operations that may obviate the need to access individual elements.

-Languages should consider the capability to generate exceptions or automatically extend the bounds of an array to accommodate accesses that might otherwise have been beyond the bounds.
+Providing the capability to generate exceptions or automatically extend the bounds of an array to accommodate accesses that might otherwise have been beyond the bounds.

 6.10 Unchecked array copying [XYW]